Hitting Practice Plan – Types of Stations and Tips

-This Prepare a Hitting Practice Plan article has been excerpted from The Ultimate Hitting Training Guide (click to learn more about our new hitting drills book!).
+This Hitting Practice Plan – Types of Stations and Tips article has been excerpted from The Ultimate Hitting Training Guide (click to learn more about our new hitting drills book!).

-In The Hitting Practice Plan Series, we guide the coach through developing a plan for the season.
-Using a top-down approach, the coach formulates their player skill development training plan step-by-step.
-Upon finishing Step 6 of this series, the end product is individual hitting practice plans which are customized and synchronized with the team’s priorities.
+In The Practice Plan Series, we guide the coach through developing a plan for the season.
+Using a top-down approach, the coach formulates their player skill development plan step-by-step.
+Upon finishing Step 5 of this series, the end product is practice plans customized and synchronized with the team’s priorities.

 For each player, the coach and player meet to review and discuss:

-- The metrics from the hitter’s current assessment compared to their previous assessment (click the link for our free article Establish a Hitters Assessment Process).
+- The hitter’s current assessment metrics compared to their previous assessment (click the link for our free article Establish a Hitters Assessment Process).

 - Progress towards current goals.